Air date: June 2, 1961

 - Villainous Breakdown: The Chancellor, who by the end is begging for his life.

-- Villains Want Mercy: The Chancellor, for all his attempts to project an image of strength and fearlessness, breaks down when he realizes that Wordsworth has lured him into a death trap and no one is coming to save him, desperately begging Wordsworth to let him out in the name of God... who The State decreed does not exist, condemning himself to death as well.
-As he's pounced on and dragged to his fate, he begs The State to show him mercy.
-He gets none.
+- Villains Want Mercy: For all his attempts to project an image of strength and fearlessness, the Chancellor breaks down when he realizes that Wordsworth has lured him into a death trap and no one is coming to save him, desperately begging Wordsworth to let him out in the name of God... who the State decreed does not exist, condemning himself to death as well.
+As he's pounced on and dragged to his fate, he begs the State to show him mercy, but gets none.

-- When the Clock Strikes Twelve: When The Chancellor asks Mr. Wordsworth when he wants to be executed, Wordsworth picks the traditional time: midnight.
+- When the Clock Strikes Twelve: When the Chancellor asks Wordsworth when he wants to be executed, Wordsworth picks the traditional time: midnight.

-- Xanatos Gambit: Wordsworth trapping The Chancellor in the room with him.
-Either the Chancellor says things that get The State to declare him obsolete even after being let out (ensuring his death), or The Chancellor dies with him.
-Either way Wordsworth takes him down with him.
+- Wordsworth trapping the Chancellor in the room with him.
+Either the Chancellor says things that get the State to declare him obsolete even after being let out (ensuring his death), or the Chancellor dies with him.
+Either way, Wordsworth takes him down with him.

-- You Cannot Kill An Idea: Wordsworth courageously and single-handedly exposes The Chancellor and the corrupt and seemingly invincible State.
-The Chancellor is kicked out of power by his associates and replaced, but since the whole thing was televised around the world, what is stopping others from becoming inspired to then follow Wordsworth's example.
-Also exemplified by Wordsworth's bold declaration "You cannot erase God with an edict!"
+- You Cannot Kill An Idea: Wordsworth courageously and single-handedly exposes the Chancellor and the corrupt and seemingly invincible State as nothing but cowards.
+The Chancellor is kicked out of power by his own associates and replaced by his second-in-command, but since the whole thing was televised around the world, there's nothing stopping others from becoming inspired and following Wordsworth's example.
+Also exemplified by Wordsworth's bold declaration: "You cannot erase God with an edict!"

-- You Have Failed Me: The Chancellor returns to his court to find The State has declared him obsolete for being outed as a coward and invoking God on national television.
-Even earlier Wordsworth tells him they won't save him for this reason.
+- You Have Failed Me: The Chancellor returns to his court to find that the State has declared him obsolete for being outed as a coward and invoking God on national television.
+Even earlier, Wordsworth tells him they won't save him for this reason.